 - 4.1 Within Perth and Kinross, there are a number of winter service arrangements for our public roads.
 Around 910km of the Council's 2,500km road network is designated as a high priority for winter service.
 These priority routes receive precautionary treatment that aims to keep them generally ice-free, although this can never be guaranteed. - 4.2 The Council also provides a high level of service on priority footways in busy urban areas.
 Lower levels of treatment are provided on the remainder of the carriageway and footway network, as and when required, during normal working hours.
 However, it is not possible to treat every road and footway, particularly during severe weather events.
 Very low priority carriageways and footways are normally not treated, unless hard packed snow or ice threatens to prevent access for essential services. - 4.3 In periods of prolonged severe weather, resources are targeted towards keeping the strategic road and footways network open.
 As a result, it can be a considerable time (in some cases several days) before lower priority routes are reached.
-The availability of operatives also impacts on the level of cover that can be provided for footway treatment. - 4.4 The Scottish Government is responsible for the winter service on the 250 km of trunk road network within Perth and Kinross covering the M90 & A90 which was awarded to Operating Company Amey, to manage from August 2022.
-The A9 and A85 has been managed by the Operating Company BEAR (Scotland) Ltd for many years but the section of A9 from Keir Roundabout to Broxden is also now the responsibility of Amey. - 4.5 Experience of recent winters has shown that the level of service as set out in this Policy is generally achievable, although public expectation is significantly higher in severe snow and ice events than can reasonably be delivered.
-This is particularly the case on the lower priority roads and footways. - 4.6 Winter seasons are always unpredictable.
-2021/22 was what can be described as a "typical winter" with regular afternoon/evening treatments to prevent ice forming overnight, followed by morning checks and treatment where wet weather had washed the salt off and thus required retreatment.
+In cases where repeated treatment of the primary network is disadvantaging other users and where there is minimal risk in deviating from the priority treatment, officers will direct resources to these other areas.
+The availability of operatives also impacts on the level of cover that can be provided for footway treatment. - 4.4 The Scottish Government is responsible for the winter service on the 250 km of trunk road network within Perth and Kinross covering the M90, A90 and A9 between Broxden and Keir Roundabout.
+This is managed by Amey (since August 2022).
+The A9 north of Broxden and A85 has been managed by BEAR (Scotland) Ltd for many years. - 4.5 Experience of recent winters has shown that the level of service as set out in this Policy is generally achievable, although public expectation is significantly higher in severe snow and ice events than can reasonably be delivered.
+This is particularly the case on the lower priority roads and footways.